-- 1. Periodically use the IBM Update Connector to look for updates for the software that came from the factory with your computer.
-For information about the IBM Update Connector, see "Where to find more information" on page 6. - 2.
-If any of these problems continue after taking the actions listed, see your online Aptiva Helper for information on running diagnostics.
-If you need service, see the HelpWare book.
+1. Periodically use the IBM Update Connector to look for updates for the software that came from the factory with your computer.
+For information about the IBM Update Connector, see "Where to find more information" on page 6.

-4. If the computer does not automatically turn off, make sure the Automatic Power Off option is enabled in the Rapid Resume Manager or on the Rapid Resume menu of the Setup Utility.
+If the problem is: Here's what to do: Computer doesn't enter Standby or Automatic Power Off when the set time has elapsed. (cont) 4.
+If the computer does not automatically turn off, make sure the Automatic Power Off option is enabled in the Rapid Resume Manager or on the Rapid Resume menu of the Setup Utility.
 For instructions on working in the Rapid Resume Manager, see "Chapter 3: Understanding the Rapid Resume features" on page 21.
-For instructions on configuring Rapid Resume features in the Setup Utility, see "Changing Rapid Resume features configuration" on page 40.
+For instructions on configuring Rapid Resume features in the Setup Utility, see "Changing Rapid Resume features configuration" on page 39.
 5. Start the Setup Utility and make sure the devices you want checked to determine whether you are using your computer are set up for activity checking.
 For information about these Setup Utility checking options, see "Rapid Resume advanced options" on page 43.
 If you want your modem checked for activity, make sure it is set up to use IRQ 10.
 See "Check modem activity (IRQ 10)" on page 45 for more information about your modem and IRQ 10.
 6. Try disabling AutoPlay or BIOS checking of the hard disk and CD-ROM drives.
 When both drive checking and AutoPlay are enabled, Rapid Resume may detect activity in the CD-ROM drive and keep the computer from going into Standby and Automatic Power Off.
 For information about hard disk and CD-ROM checking, see "Rapid Resume advanced options" on page 43.
-See the HelpWare book for information on obtaining service.
+The Rapid Resume features menu does not appear in the Setup Utility and the Rapid Resume Manager icon does not appear in the AptivaWare window.
+See the HelpWare book for information on obtaining service. look for updates for the software that came from the factory with your late Connector, see "Where to find more information" on page 6.